awsdocs/amazon-mq-developer-guide/doc_source/child-element-details.md

 ## authorizationEntry<a name="authorizationEntry"></a>

 `authorizationEntry` is a child of the `authorizationEntries` child collection element\.

 ### Attributes<a name="admin-read-write-attributes"></a>

 #### admin\|read\|write<a name="admin-read-write"></a>

 The permissions granted to a group of users\.
 For more information, see [Always configure an authorization map](using-amazon-mq-securely.md#always-configure-authorization-map)\.

+If you specify an authorization map which doesn't include the `activemq-webconsole` group, you can't use the ActiveMQ Web Console because the group isn't authorized to send messages to, or receive messages from, the Amazon MQ broker\.

 **Default:** `null`